 Individual resources are defined as entity types within an OData Schema representation of the Redfish Schema according to OData-Schema.
-The representation may include annotations to facilitate automatic generation of JSON Schema representation of the Redfish Schema capable of validating JSON payloads.
+The representation may include annotations to facilitate automatic generation of JSON Schema and OpenAPI representations of the Redfish Schema capable of validating JSON payloads.